February 27, read the Bible in a year in PowerPoint; with comments.

 Numbers 7 has 89 verses, but the chapter only seems long since the same offerings for the dedication of the tabernacle are repeated for each of the twelve tribes.

-February 24, read the Bible in a year; in PowerPoint, with comments.
+February 24, read the Bible in a year in PowerPoint; with comments.

 Matthew 13:1-30 Jesus told the parable of the sower and the parable of the wheat and the tares.